K-theory and formality: The map of spectral sequences

-\bex One could be forgiven for thinking from Hodgkin's examples of bad convergence (and the wording he uses) that the problem for a connected $G$ lies solely with torsion: after all, the \KSS in Borel cohomology requires $G$ to be connected too, and cohomology with $\Q$ coefficients is not very sensitive to torsion in $\pi_1$ (e.g., replacing $(G,H)$ with a connected finite cover does not affect \eqfity of the \iact~\cite[Thm.~1.2]{carlson2018eqftorus}).
-But this hope is in vain.
+\bex One could be forgiven for hoping from Hodgkin's examples of bad convergence (and the wording he uses) that the problem for a connected $G$ might lie solely with torsion: after all, the \KSS in Borel cohomology requires $G$ to be connected too, and cohomology with $\Q$ coefficients is not very sensitive to torsion in $\pi_1$ (e.g., replacing $(G,H)$ with a connected finite cover does not affect \eqfity of the \iact~\cite[Thm.~1.2]{carlson2018eqftorus}).
+This hope is in vain.

 Write $G = \SO(3)$ and $H = T = \SO(2)$, so that the isotropy action of $H$ on $X = Y = G/H = S^2$ is the standard rotation of a globe.
 One would like to use the \KSS to compute $\KT(G/T)$ starting from